-Question: how many moments can you count when you thought you made the wrong choice?
+How many times have you thought you made the wrong choice?

 We’ve all been there; you aren’t alone in any of those regrets.